Fast, Free Auto Insurance Quotes

-UM and UIM cover you if you're hit by a driver with no liability insurance or not enough.
-This coverage can be a little tricky to understand in North Carolina.
+North Carolina requires UM coverage and sometimes UIM.
+These cover you if you're hit by a driver with no liability insurance or not enough.
+This coverage can be tricky to understand in North Carolina.
 Let's untangle the requirements:

 - UM is required in North Carolina.
 It covers your injuries and property damage.
 The minimum UM coverage is $30,000 per person/$60,000 per accident for injuries (30/60) and $25,000 for property damage.

 - If you buy a policy with only the state minimum in liability insurance, you must have UM, but UIM is not required.
 If you buy a policy with liability limits higher than the state minimum, you must get both UM and UIM.

 - UIM covers only your injuries caused by a driver without enough insurance.
 It doesn't cover your property damage, like UM does.
 The minimum UIM coverage is 30/60.

 - In North Carolina you can "stack" insurance if you have multiple policies with UM coverage.
 That means you can make claims for UM from more than one policy, for one accident.
 This lets you get more money.
 Here's more about stacked insurance.

 Optional auto insurance in North Carolina